 - Decreased muscle mass in the legs

-How Is Hip Dysplasia Diagnosed in Dogs
+How Are Severe Hip Issues Diagnosed in Dogs

-Treatment Options for Hip Dysplasia in Dogs
+Treatment Options for Hip Discomfort and Immobility in Dogs

-Treatment options for hip dysplasia range from small lifestyle changes to total hip replacement, depending on the severity of the condition.
+Treatment options for hip issues range from small lifestyle changes to total hip replacement, depending on the severity of the condition.
 In general, lifestyle adjustments can help provide comfort for your pet regardless of whether your pet needs surgery.
 Your veterinarian will help you determine if your pet needs surgery and identify which type — more on that in a second.
 Here are the main ways you can support your dog’s condition without surgery.

-Weight control is another key tool in helping limit the effects of hip dysplasia.
+Weight control is another key tool in helping limit the effects of hip discomfort.
 Limiting the amount of excess weight your dog has to carry around can help reduce stress on the hip joints.
 Work with your vet to formulate a healthy diet that can help manage weight.

 Exercise and Physical Therapy